warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 ### Keeping a schedule 📅 vs tackling interesting topics 🔎

 I would like to write about topics I know enough about to be useful for you, the readers.
-I also want to feel strongly enough about a topic to be excited about pushing it past the finish line.
 The clear candidates for my post are the topics:
 * I feel passionate about
 * I struggled with and found a solution for
-* Have made significant positive impact on my life
+* Have made a significant positive impact on my life

-These categories make writing first draft easy for me.
+These categories make writing the first draft easy for me.
 Sometimes the result is good enough to publish, most other times it needs editing.
 The first two topics I’ve taken to write about took 2-3 hours each .
-Other posts take up to 15 hours and 6 editing passes spread across 3 months of writing, stewing, splitting, editing and rewriting.
+Other times, posts take up to 15 hours and 6 editing passes spread across 3 months of writing, stewing, splitting, editing and rewriting.
 And if Tim Urban’s “[Wait but why](https://waitbutwhy.com/)” is any indication, [some topics require years of writing](https://waitbutwhy.com/2019/08/story-of-us.html).
 Sometimes the result ends up being too wordy, other times my thoughts are all over the place and I realise I stumbled into an intersection of 4-5 different topics.
 The latter situation is a clear direction that tells me “there’s something in that area worth exploring”.
 If I had a weekly or bi-weekly schedule, acting on that urge to follow these topics wouldn’t be feasible to me.

 <**great spot for an image - forest of all knowledge**>